zia-r/gotta-eat/README.md

 It was built at the Anthropic hackathon in NYC, in 3 hours.

-(Plus a couple afterwards to get video playback working via a swift app.)
+(Plus a couple afterwards to get video playback working via a swift app.
+For now it's got hardcoded values of the restaurant, but that can (easily!) be changed.
+Check the `gotta-eat/src/gotta_eat/server.py` file to see the appropriate code under our hardcoded, hackathon results.)

 ## supported tools